GMAO-SI-Team/standalones/README.md

 ## Building

-To build you must have CMake, GNU Make (or Ninja), and a Fortran compiler
+To build you must have CMake, GNU Make (or Ninja), Fortran compiler, and an MPI stack

 The steps to build are: